 Table \ref{tab:intervew_study} describes our interviewees' gender, role in relation to FlaggedRevs, the Wikipedia project to which they primarily contributed, and the interview length.
 Five of our interviewees are administrators in four different wikis that deployed FlaggedRevs: Indonesian Wikipedia (I1), Farsi Wikipedia (I2), English Wikipedia (I3, I4), and Hungarian Wikipedia (I7).
-Some interviewees also worked for WMF in teams including the Movement Strategy, Moderation Tools, and Legal teams.
-We do not attribute staff's to particular positions in Table \ref{tab:intervew_study} to avoid deanonymizing our research subjects.
-We also interviewed a WMF software developer working for the Anti-Harrassment team (I5).
-Although this person has not personally used Flagged Revisions, they had extensive knowledge about WMF's approach to content moderation.
+Furthermore, some interviewees also worked for WMF in teams including the Movement Strategy, Moderation Tools, and Legal teams.
+To avoid deanonymizing our research subjects, we do not attribute staff to particular positions in Table \ref{tab:intervew_study}.
+Moreover, we interviewed a WMF software developer working for the Anti-Harrassment team (I5).
+Although this person has not personally used FlaggedRevs, they demonstrated extensive knowledge about WMF's approach to content moderation.
 Finally, we interviewed a user without administrator status who contributes and moderates content using FlaggedRevs in Polish Wikipedia (I6).
-All interviews were conducted in English via voice chat or video chat on Zoom.
-We attained verbal consent from our participants to record these interviews and to transcribe and analyze them later.
-Each participant was compensated with \$25.
+All interviews were conducted in English via video call on Zoom.
+We obtained verbal consent from our participants to record these interviews and to transcribe and analyze them later.
+Each participant was offered \$25 compensation.
 After our coding process, all records and documents that contain participants' personal information were anonymized and/or deleted.

 In interviews, we first established the background and experience of each participant, and their experience with FlaggedRevs, as well as to other moderation tools.
-We then asked participants detailed questions about the timeline of FlaggedRevs deployment in their communities as well as their experience with, and assessment of the tool.
-We asked participants to describe not only their personal experiences with and opinions about FlaggedRevs but also about the reactions of their communities as a whole.
-Among our interviewees, there was one participant who used only FlaggedRevs for their moderation work (not any other tools), and one participant who had never used it personally.
-Although both acknowledged that they could not make informed comparisons between FlaggedRevs and other moderation tools, they were able to answer other questions regarding their content moderation work on Wikipedia.
+Further, we asked participants detailed questions about the timeline of FlaggedRevs deployment in their communities as well as their experience with, and assessment of, the tool.
+We asked participants to describe their personal experiences with and opinions about FlaggedRevs and the reactions of their communities overall.
+One participant used only FlaggedRevs for their moderation work (not any other tools), and one participant never used it personally.
+Although both acknowledged that they could not make informed comparisons between FlaggedRevs and other moderation tools, they answered other questions regarding their content moderation work on Wikipedia.